 The history curriculum is a vehicle for social justice and promotes common values of diversity, tolerance, equality, and democracy.
 We aspire to create a new generation of skilful young historians that look at the world around them and see the historical landscape that has been shaped over the last 4,000 years, allowing them access to this treasure through a razor-sharp focus on reading, speaking, and writing.

-We aim to ensure that all our pupils who are disadvantaged or have any special educational needs and/or disabilities (SEND) have access to a carefully planned curriculum.
-Our curriculum aims to provide pupils with SEND with explicit systematic teaching and rehearsal of knowledge.
+We aim to ensure that all our pupils have access to a carefully planned curriculum.
+Our curriculum aims to provide pupils with explicit systematic teaching and rehearsal of knowledge.
 We also ensure that these pupils have the time they need to study important subject content in history.

 The King’s Leadership Academy Liverpool history curriculum has been developed to ensure that all pupils:

 know and understand the history of these islands as a coherent, chronological narrative, from the earliest times to the present day: how people’s lives have shaped this nation and how Britain has influenced and been influenced by the wider world